 The Miyawaki method gained significant popularity in India, especially in urban areas.
 Cities like Bengaluru, Chennai, Pune, and Delhi have utilized this technique to create urban forests and green spaces.

 The Miyawaki method has been employed in Brazil to restore degraded lands in the Atlantic Forest biome.
-Projects have been undertaken in cities like São Paulo and Rio de Janeiro to establish native forests in urban areas and protect biodiversity.
+Projects have been undertaken in several cities to establish native forests and protect biodiversity.

 Malaysia has embraced the Miyawaki method to restore forests and rehabilitate degraded land.
 This approach has been implemented in various states, including Penang, Selangor, and Perak, to create lush and biodiverse forests.